 Beginning this year, performance on quality measures will be depicted by a one-to-five star rating system.
 Each star represents a 20 percent performance score on MIPS (i.e. 1 Star = 20%, 2 Stars = 40%, 3 Stars = 60%, 4 Stars = 80%, 5 Stars = 100%).
 These ratings are relative, that is, they depend on the performance of other eligible practitioners and groups under the program.

 30-Day Preview for Checking Information & Correction

 Be patient, for instance, if you have switched a group practice or a hospital, or you upgraded your certifications, you need to update the information through PECOS.
-Corrections made in PECOS could take up to 4 months to be reflected in the website.
-Furthermore, healthcare providers will only learn about their MIPS score for the performance year 2018 by late 2019.
+Corrections made in PECOS could take up to 4 months to be reflected on the website.
 That means when they learn about bad performance, the year after the bad performance will also almost be over.
 Thus they can start focusing on improvement only in the next year.
-It means that not only the incentive payments will continue to get hurt, the reputation impact will also continue until at least the end of 2020.

 P3 Healthcare Solutions is a MIPS Registry for the second consecutive year in 2018.
 Our advanced analytical tools help you track your performance throughout the year and can give an estimated MIPS score to ensure that you are satisfied with your score before you submit your reports to CMS.